mebusy/notes/dev_notes/k8s-docker-desktop.md

 [ingress sample](http://threelambda.com/2020/07/06/run-ingress-example-on-mac/)

+**Do NOT add ANNOTATIONS that are not recognized by ingress nginx !! e.g. aws alb annotations**

-Be sure your ingress have got address.
+To check whether your ingress have got address.

 ```bash
 $ kubectl get ingress -A